 Air Conditioners For Condos

-A lot of modern condos and apartments do not have air conditioning installed.
-A lot of condos and apartments that have air conditioning units are equipped with floor-to-ceiling windows, which offer great views but also too much heat and sunlight.
+A majority of modern apartments and condos do not have air conditioning systems built in.
+Many condos and apartments that have air conditioning units are equipped with floor-to-ceiling windows, that offer stunning views but also a lot of sunlight and heat.

 1. Window Units

-Window air conditioners can be an inexpensive and simple method to cool your condo without having to install ductwork.
-They work by removing warm air from a room and replacing it with cooler air, which makes them a great option for those with a limited budget or for older homes that do not have ductwork.
-However, they do have a few drawbacks, which should be considered prior to purchasing.
+Window air conditioners are a cheap and easy way to cool your apartment without the need for ductwork.
+They remove warm air from the room and replace it with cooler air.
+This makes them an ideal choice for those with a tight budget or older homes without ductwork.
+There are some disadvantages and should be considered prior to purchase.

-Window ACs are only capable of cooling one room, so they’re not the best choice for larger homes.
-It’s also essential to select models that have high Energy Efficiency Ratings (EER) or Energy Star certifications.
-They could also pose an security risk, since they are easily removed giving you easy access to your home.
+Window ACs are able to cool a single space, so they are not suitable for homes with a larger area.
+It’s also essential to select models with high Energy Efficiency Ratings (EER) or Energy Star certifications.
+They can also be an security risk, since they are easily removed permitting easy access to your home.

-It is possible to install accordions, or wood, to block the extra space around the window.
-Most window units come with a window installation kit which you can use to easily install them yourself by sliding the chassis into the window and attaching the sleeve to the exterior of the window frame.
-For larger models with more BTU capacity the chassis is designed to slide onto rails, with the sleeve fixed to the frame with brackets.
+It is possible to install accordions, or even wood, to block the extra space around the window.
+Most window units come with an installation kit for windows that can be used to install them yourself by sliding the chassis into the window and then attaching the sleeve to the outside of the frame.
+For larger models with a higher BTU capacity the chassis is designed to move between rails and the sleeve is connected to the frame with brackets that hold it to the window.

 2. Portable Units